pydna-group/pydna-utils/README.md

 | pydna_primers | /home/bjorn/myvault/PRIMERS.md          |
 +---------------+-----------------------------------------+

-In [3]: !tail -9 /home/bjorn/myvault/PRIMERS.md # This file contain primer sequences that pydna can understand.
+In [3]: !tail -9 /home/bjorn/myvault/PRIMERS.md # This file contain primer sequences in a format that pydna can understand.

 >2_3CYC1clon
 CGATGTCGACTTAGATCTCACAGGCTTTTTTCAAG